Glavin001/Raytracer/README.md

  - [✓] I developed [RayCapture](https://github.com/Glavin001/RayCapture) for the purpose of assisting me with quicker debugging and generating sample input scenes.
  - [✓] I have used Unit Testing to help me with my debugging.
 You can run `make test` to see the results.
 This has helped me in the initial development of this Raytracer for testing Camera's generateRay return values in comparison to the right values calculated "by hand".
 See [test/unit/](test/unit/) directory for source code of the unit tests.
+ - [✓] I developed a `render.sh` script that allows me to pass arguments in to customize which input files are rendered and how they are rendered, size of image, number of ray bounces, etc. See `Rendering Arguments` section above for more details.

 #### Textures (10 required marks)

+Implemented 10 out of 10 required marks and 5 elective marks.

 - [✓] **Simple Procedural (4 marks)**
 	- See [Noise.h](src/Noise.h) and [Noise.cpp](src/Noise.cpp)